openshift/training/beta-2-setup.md

     POD             IP       CONTAINER(S)                     IMAGE(S)                           HOST                                  LABELS                 STATUS hello-openshift 10.1.0.4 hello-openshift                  openshift/hello-openshift          ose3-master.example.com/192.168.133.2 name=hello-openshift   Pending

-You should note that we no longer see the router pod in the output.
-This is because the router is part of the `default` namespace, used for core infrastructure components.

-Look at the list of Docker containers with `docker ps` to see the bound ports.
+Look at the list of Docker containers with `docker ps` (in a `root` terminal) to see the bound ports.
 We should see an `openshift3_beta/ose-pod` container bound to 6061 on the host and bound to 8080 on the container, along with several other `ose-pod` containers.

 The `openshift3_beta/ose-pod` container exists because of the way network namespacing works in Kubernetes.
 For the sake of simplicity, think of the